AbigalChulchill/Crypto-Account-Data/README.md

-# Ftx Account To Sheet
+# Ftx Account To Spread Sheet

 A web server script to pull in account and position data from FTX exchange.